mmmaction/performance/README.md

 Enbaling cache will introduce a bit more costs on the AWS bill, also be aware that you may get stale data (do you remember: "there are only 2 real hard problems in software engineering: "cache invalidation, naming things and off-by-1 errors" ;-)).
 In our case, we decided to not enable caching on API Gateway yet.

 Another possibility for optimization is to enable compression by defining a `minimum_compression_size` on `aws_api_gateway_rest_api`.
 With that, a client can request that responses will get compressed (if payload is larger than `minimum_compression_size`).
 A client needs to request this explicitely by setting a http header of `Accept-Encoding:gzip`.
-This will compress payloads using gzip and can safe a lot of bandwith.
+This will compress payloads using gzip and can safe a lot of bandwidth.
 As usual concerning performance, always measure the actual benefit!

 Another interesting approach are HTTP entity tags (ETags), a header which a server may send together with a resource response.
 The client can send this tag in subsequent requests and if the tag did not change, the server will responde with `304 Not Modified`.
-This will save bandwith and can result in better performance.
+This will save bandwidth and can result in better performance.
 We did not implement ETags as such but applied the concept and introduced something called "collection tags" (cTags).
 Its basically a hash over a resouce collection and is provided in a meta object to clients on GET requests in collection entities.
 After analyzing our service metrics and DB insights, we saw that for some clients data is changed rarely but still we saw regularly GET requests for many resources.
 Having the cTag a client can detect after one request that the entire DB is still the same and save many subsequent calls!

 ### Bulk operations and other media types